-Top Ten Selling Drugs of the World
+The top Ten Selling Drugs in the world

 The Brand names are listed first followed by drug generic names in brackets.

 All these are sales figures from the year 2007.
 1. Lipitor (Atorvastatin)